karlseguin/bytepool/readme.md

 * `Read(data []byte) (int, error)`
 * `Release()` or `Close()` - Resets and releases the item back to the pool.
 * `Reset()` - Resets the item without releasing it back to the pool

+## Numeric Encoding
+The `PutUint16`, `PutUint32` and `PutUint64` methods can be used to write integers in big endian.

+To write using little endian, create a pool using `NewEndian` or an individual item using `NewEndianBytes` and pass the `binary.LittleEndian` object from the stdlib "encoding/binary" package.